Have you ever bought something simply because of how it made you feel?

-Defining what a premium brand is can be difficult because it really depends on who you ask.
-Each individual has his or her own set of values and priorities.
-What matters to one person, may not matter to another.
+Defining what a premium brand is can be difficult because it depends on whom you ask.
+Each individual has their own set of values and priorities.
+Therefore, what matters to one person may not matter to another.

-A premium brand is an individual, company, product, or service that is generally perceived as having an elevated status, unique quality, or exceptional value in the eyes of its target market.
+A premium brand is an individual, company, product, or service generally perceived to have an elevated status, unique quality, or exceptional value in the eyes of its target market.

 In other words, premium brands have the It Factor.

 Premium brands offer a combination of supreme quality, value, purpose, and exceptional experience.

 When asked, most people associate a premium brand with a higher price.
 But the price is not the only characteristic that makes a brand “premium”.